ajahne/blog/_drafts/2018-06-29-the-hard-thing-about-hard-things-notes.md

 - Figure out if you are getting what you want out if each step
 - Engineer accountability into the system: who is responsible for what at each step
 - Do not scale to early, do not unfairly judge or assume someone’s ability to scale.
 No one comes out of the womb able to manage 1000 people.
+- (Not to self: Reflect on your people, if the person were interviewed for the job today, would they get it?)
 - Always Be Evaluating

 ## Chapter 7: How to lead even when you don't know where you are going